Federal Corner

 The Federal Corner is an initiative of the Florida Chamber under the Small Business Council and the Litigation & Regulatory Reform Center that tracks and engages in federal rules out of Washington, D.C., that may be problematic for Florida businesses.

-The Trump administration marks a significant shift in Washington, D.C., especially as it relates to executive actions affecting Florida employers.
-In the coming months, new rules and regulations will reshape existing standards, reflecting the administration’s change in policy direction.
+The Trump administration marks a significant shift in Washington, D.C., especially as it relates to executive actions affecting Florida employers, with new rules and regulations reshaping existing standards, reflecting the administration’s change in policy direction.
 While regulatory changes are expected with any transition of power, businesses must stay informed and prepared to navigate the evolving landscape.
-The Florida Chamber finds it imperative to keep you up to speed on all that is happening as you continue to run your business day-to-day.
-The foundation of the Federal Corner is to provide a one stop shop to keep you apprised of all that is happening in Washington, D.C., that may impact your business – it is essential that if these federal provisions apply or potentially apply that you are aware and able to take the proper steps accordingly.
+The Florida Chamber will keep you up to speed on all that is happening as you continue to run your business day-to-day.
+The foundation of the Federal Corner is to provide a one-stop shop to keep you apprised of all that is happening in Washington, D.C., that may impact your business.
+It is essential that if these federal provisions apply or potentially apply that you are aware and able to take the proper steps accordingly.

 Stay apprised of recent court rulings and developments in Washington, D.C., that could impact your business by reading the Federal Corner.
 If you would like to engage in our federal legislative or regulatory advocacy efforts, please contact Florida Chamber Vice President of Government Affairs, Carolyn Johnson, at cjohnson@flchamber.com.